 Spatial Organisation of the Human Genome

 Despite its immense length, the linear sequence map of the human genome is an incomplete description of our genetic information.
-This is because information on genome function and gene regulation is also encoded in the way that the DNA sequence is folded up with proteins within chromosomes and within the nucleus.
+This is because genome function and regulation is also impacted by the way that DNA sequence is folded up with proteins within chromosomes and within the nucleus.
 Our work tries to understand the three-dimensional folding of the genome, and how this controls how our genome functions in normal development and how this may be perturbed in disease.

 We examine the spatial organisation of human and mouse chromosomes and genes in the nucleus and how this organisation is changed, for example, during development and in certain genetic diseases.
 We use microscopy to follow the folding path of specific gene loci as they are activated or switched off, and to identify the proteins that bring about this folding.
 We also use the tools of synthetic biology to artificially control the expression or silencing of genes, to test our hypotheses.

 |Dr Luciana Gomez Acuna||Postdoctoral scientist|

 |Dr Yatendra Kumar||Postdoctoral scientist|